 Cone Beam/CT Scan: Why Do I Need One?

 For generations, going to the dentist meant getting x-rays taken so your dentist could see a complete image of your teeth, including the roots.
-Sin embargo, x-rays have limitations.
+However, x-rays have limitations.
 They provide a 2-dimensional image of the teeth and bones but cannot give an accurate snapshot of the surrounding soft tissues.
 As a result, dentists today are increasingly relying on Cone Beam Computed Tomography (CBCT) scans to help with the diagnosis, treatment planning, and evaluation of certain conditions.

 What is a Cone Beam/CT Scan?